-The Accelerated Ring protocol provides Extended Virtual Synchrony (EVS) semantics [9], [10].
+The Accelerated Ring protocol provides Extended Virtual Synchrony (EVS) semantics [10].
 EVS extends the Virtual Synchrony (VS) model [11] to partitionable environments.
-EVS, like VS, provides well-defined guarantees on message delivery and ordering with respect to a series of configurations, where a configuration consists of a set of connected participants that can communicate among themselves but not with participants that are not part of that set, and a unique identifier for the configuration.
+EVS, like VS, provides well-defined guarantees on message delivery and ordering with respect to a series of configurations.
+A configuration consists of a set of connected participants that can communicate among themselves but not with participants outside that set, and a unique identifier for the configuration.

 The Accelerated Ring protocol provides Agreed and Safe delivery services.
-These services are completely and formally specified in [9], [10], but the most relevant properties are:
+These services are completely and formally specified in [10], but the most relevant properties are:

 - Agreed delivery guarantees that messages delivered within a particular configuration are delivered in the same total order by all members of that configuration.
-The total order respects causality. - 2) Safe delivery guarantees that if a participant delivers a message in some configuration, each other member of the configuration has received that message and will deliver it, unless it crashes.
+The total order respects causality. - Safe delivery guarantees that if a participant delivers a message in some configuration, each member of the configuration has received that message and will deliver it, unless it crashes.
 This property is often called stability.